 QuickDraw GX is the start point for built-in advanced typography on personal computers.
 Thought it was short-lived, GX parts and concepts live on in Apple OS platforms to this day such as the SF variable system fonts.
 It’s hard to explain how revolutionary GX was in Asian markets and how much exciting development it fostered, utterly impossible to comprehend from the western biased wikipedia entry.
-Suffice to say GX was the first multilingual internationally savvy text layout architecture where all writing systems, languages, various font technologies, scripts and layout models were equally and very well supported, right to left, vertical, contextual and so on.
+Suffice to say GX was the first multilingual internationally savvy text layout vision: an architecture where all writing systems, languages, various font technologies, scripts and layout models were equally and very well supported, right to left, vertical, contextual and so on.

 After Copland OS was cancelled in August 1996, GX text technology morphed into Apple Type Services for Unicode Imaging aka ATSUI.
 ATSUI along with Apple Advanced Typography (AAT) font tables were some of the technology that made the Hiragino Apple Publishing Glyph Set feature, aka Hiragino Shock, possible in OS X 10.1.
 The better performing Cocoa based 64-bit Core Text replaced 32-bit Carbon ATSUI in OS X Leopard. macOS Lion AppKit finally gained some vertical text support but it wasn’t very robust as was demonstrated later when TextKit functions migrated to UIKit in iOS 7.
-The lead font engineer of Iwata Corporation had this to say:
+Tomihisa Uchida, lead font engineer of Iwata Corporation had this to say:

-UIKit (TextKit) doesn’t support real vertical text layout, the Japanese punctuation and glyph spacing are all wrong.
+TextKit (and UIKit) doesn’t support real vertical text layout, the Japanese punctuation and glyph spacing are all wrong.
 The easiest thing for an app developer to do is bundle a display only Japanese vertical font just for displaying vertical text in the app.
-Go ask the programmers at Monokakido (egword Universal 2), I’m sure that’s what they have to do for their iOS Japanese dictionary apps.
+Go ask the programmers at Monokakido (egword Universal 2), that’s certainly what they are doing for their iOS Japanese dictionary apps.

 ‘Real’ vertical text layout remains a low level Core Text coding exercise which Apple really doesn’t encourage unless, “you must do text layout and font handling at a low level, such as developers of layout engines.
 You should develop your app using a higher-level framework if possible.”
 In other words, use TextKit.